tbrowder/Net-IP-Lite/README.md

 be used in fine-tuning tests and yielding more verbose results during the development process.
 The Makefile can be tailored as desired.

+ Note the bin directory has a utility program to generate markdown files with certain formatting.

 ## Acknowledgements

 This module is indebted to the CPAN Perl